gutten-avo/Jatim-Park-Web/README.md

 # JatimParkClassProject
- This project for my class assignment..
+ This is my final project in 1st semester in Binus University